-The 2017 Block Party Application is now available!
+The 2019 Block Party application is available! click here

 Residents may apply to our office to close off their street for a block party.
 See rules further below.
 The street closure permits are issued by the Chicago Department of Transportation.
 For the application package click here and then bring in the completed forms in person to the ward office.
 If this is the first time your block has held a party or if you have not held one in the past two years, we ask that you circulate a petition among your neighbors demonstrating support for the event.